Contaminants of emerging concern: Selected compounds listed as emerging contaminants

 The NORMAN network enhances the exchange of information on emerging environmental substances.
 A Suspect List Exchange (SLE) has been created to allow sharing of the many potential contaminants of emerging concern.
 The list contains more than 100,000 chemicals.

 Table 1 is a summary of emerging contaminants currently listed on one EPA website and a review article.
-Detailed use and health risk of commonly identified CECs are listed in the table below.
+Detailed use and health risk of commonly identified CEC are listed in the table below.